joerg-pfruender/joerg-pfruender.github.io/_posts/2020-03-29-testcontainers.md

 Your BrowserWebdriverContainer must be a field in the test, annotated with @Container to work with videos.

 You should not start/stop the container in *your* code.
-That is done by hooks initialized by the @Testcontainers anntotation.
+That is done by hooks initialized by the @Testcontainers annotation.
 It scans for fields annotated with @Container and executes their start/stop methods.
 If you do not put your BrowserWebdriverContainer into a @Container annotated field and start/stop it on your own, then the framework can not inform the container if the test has failed and there will be no video on failing tests.